abhiTronix/vidgear/docs/gears/webgear_rtc/params.md

 ## Common Parameters

-!!! summary "These are common parameters that works with every backend in WebGear."
+!!! summary "These are common parameters that works with every backend in WebGear_RTC."

 ### **`colorspace`**